This edition of Six Of One features Six 6-Ingredient Recipes!

 Preheat the oven to 350° F. Line two baking sheets with parchment paper.

-Scoop out tablespoon-sized balls of batter and gently roll them by hand into balls.
+Scoop out tablespoon-sized balls of batter and with buttered hands gently roll them into balls.
 Place on baking sheet about 2 inches apart.
-With the bottom of a glass, gently flatten each ball.

-Place one of the baking sheets in the oven and bake for about 12 minutes, until the coconut has begun to lightly brown.
+Place one of the baking sheets in the oven and bake for about 16 minutes, until the coconut has begun to lightly brown.
 Remove the baking sheet and place the second sheet into the oven to bake.
-Allow the first batch to cool for about 10 minutes before transferring them off the baking sheet.
+Allow the first batch to cool completely for about 10 minutes before transferring them off the baking sheet.
+(If any of the drops separate during baking, carefully squish them back together when you take them from the oven.)

 Repeat until all of the batter has been used.
 All the drops to cool before proceeding to the next step.